stevenjohnstone/go-bpf-gen/README.md

 # About

-Generate bpftrace programs suitable for tracing a golang program on x86-64 built with golang.
+Generate bpftrace programs suitable for tracing a golang program on x86-64.

 # Why?